-Nanjing is located in Jinagsu province of which it is the capital.
-It’s a beautiful city, it’s modern and has a progressive feel.
-It has a long history dating back as far to 472 BC, and has been the home of many of Chinas emporers thus giving the city a rich treasure trove of cultural relics and historic sites.
-The city has also been central in the formation of modern China.
+Nanjing, the capital of Jiangsu Province, is a beautiful, charming and ancient city that has a progressive feel.
+It has a long history dating back as far as 472 BC and has been the home of many of China’s emperors thus giving the city a rich treasure trove of cultural relics and historic sites.

 Nanjing’s rich history traces back to 495BC and has been the country’s capital on more than one occasion.
 It was the capital of the Ming empire from 1368 to 1421 during which time it was also believed to be one of the largest cities in the world.

-In the 1842, during the Opium War, British troops invaded Nanjing and it’s where the namesake, Treaty of Nanjing was drawn between the Chinese and the British.
+In 1842, during the Opium War, British troops invaded Nanjing and the Treaty of Nanjing was drawn between the Chinese and the British.

-In 1911 the city was central in the revolution led by Dr Sat Yun Sen which led to the downfall of Chinas last emporer and the Qing Dynasty.
-It was at that time the then new Republic of China was formed.
-Chiang Kai-shek took over leadership of the Kuomintang (KMT) political party led by Dr Sat Yun Sen in 1925.
+In 1911 the city was central in the revolution led by Dr. Sat Yun Sen which led to the downfall of Chinas last emperor and the Qing Dynasty.
+It was at that time the then-new Republic of China was formed.
+Chiang Kai-shek took over leadership of the Kuomintang (KMT) political party led by Dr. Sat Yun Sen in 1925.

 As much as the city has seen some great times in Chinas history, it has also seen some of the worse.
-The year was 1937 when the Japanese, just after taking control Shanghai, invaded Nanjing and in a bloody battle took control of the city.
-During their 6 week occupation the Japanese were brutal, inflicting was is now refered to as the Nanjing Massacre where 300,000 Chinese died.
+The year was 1937 when the Japanese, just after taking control of Shanghai, invaded Nanjing and in a bloody battle took control of the city.
+During their 6 week occupation the Japanese were brutal, inflicting was is now referred to as the Nanjing Massacre where it’s claimed 300,000 Chinese died.

-Not long after the Japanese occupation had ended, old political battles re-ignited, and the growing Chinese Communist Party (CCP) led by Mao Zhedong, which had played a lead role in driving the Japanese out of the country, was keen to see the in-power KMT party step aside.
-After failed negotiations of the Americans for peace between the two groups in 1946 a civil war saw the demise of the KMT party.
-The KMT party fled to one of Chinas islands and formed what is now Taiwan.
+Not long after the Japanese occupation had ended, old political battles re-ignited, and the growing Chinese Communist Party (CCP) led by Mao Zedong, which had played a lead role in driving the Japanese out of the country, was keen to see the in-power KMT party step aside.
+After failed negotiations of the Americans for peace between the two groups in 1946, a civil war saw the demise of the KMT party.
+The KMT party fled to a nearby island and formed what is now Taiwan.

-Nanjing is now a modern metropolis home to over 8 million people, many of which are foreigners.
-Nanjing is a major education center, transport hub and tourism center.
+Today, Nanjing is a modern metropolis home to over 8 million people.
+Nanjing is a major education center, transport hub, and tourism center.